Centrally Planned Economy – Definition

 Centrally planned economies are also known as command economies, where the prices are controlled by a centrally managed bureaucracy.
 The theory behind centrally planned economy is that the government will take control of the means of production and run the economy with fair distribution to all.

 Examples of Centrally Planned Economy

-For instance, if it is found that a product that is vital for the growth and well-being of the economy, health service or education, is not manufactured in sufficient amount by the individuals, the government might attempt to persuade the people to produce requisite amount of a good or a service or otherwise, the authority may determine to manufacture the goods or services.
-In a distinct reference, if people in the economy get a small amount of share of the ultimate mix of goods manufactured in the economy that their endurance is at stake, then the government authority might interfere and attempt to acquire a fair and equitable allocation of the ultimate mix of goods and services.
+For instance, if it is found that a product that is vital for the growth and well-being of the economy, health service, or education is not manufactured in the sufficient amount, the government might attempt to persuade people to produce the requisite amount of that product, or the government can take the hold and manufacture those goods and services.